JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 ___

 ## Sources
-- OSPI for January 2010 thru October 2022
+- OSPI for January 2010 through October 2022
-- Washington’s Secretary of State for November 2022 thru April 2023
+- Washington’s Secretary of State for November 2022 through April 2023

 ___